jerhsiao/eeg-music-studies-visualization/README.md

 When browsing the visualization, you'll notice multiple study cards belonging to the same parent research but focusing on different experimental conditions.
 This choice emphasizes the unique characteristics of each experimental condition rather than merely the publication-level details.

-The visualization makes it easy to explore relationships between experimental designs, musical stimuli, participant profiles, and EEG methodologies through a user-friendly interface with powerful filtering and search capabilities.
+The visualization makes it easy to explore relationships between experimental designs, musical stimuli, participant profiles, and EEG methodologies through a user-friendly interface with powerful filtering, search, and data visualization capabilities.

 ## Background